English Parotta Bread (1 Piece) and Chicken Biryani (1 Cup)

 Stay Hydrated

-Drink water before and during your meal to aid digestion and glucose regulation.
+Drink water before and during your meal.
+Staying hydrated can aid in digestion and help mitigate blood sugar spikes.

 Physical Activity